 Abandoned spaces are magnets for clutter.

-The homeowner didn’t feel at home in this space, and so she ended up working elsewhere, even though her business has grown in leaps and bounds over the recent years.
-She deserved an office, but this alcove off the master bedroom had become just a storage space.
+The homeowner didn’t feel at home in this home office, and so she ended up working elsewhere, even though her business has grown in leaps and bounds over the recent years.
+She deserved a home office, but this alcove off the master bedroom had become just a storage space.

 The built in desk was split in two parts, his and hers, and divided by a bracket and a file cabinet on the underside, so without structural changes, she could never really use all the space.
 And the other side of the room, even though the ceiling sloped, had tons of potential that wasn’t being lived up to.